 In our vibrant and exciting residence halls that range from the traditional doubles to apartment-style living for upperclassmen, you can experience educational, cultural, recreational and social programs to help you grow as a person and make your mark on Red Hawk Country.

 A wide range of living arrangements

-There’s plenty of variety in Montclair State’s nine residence areas – from traditional two-student bedrooms to apartment-style suites.
+There’s plenty of variety in Montclair State’s ten residence areas – from traditional two-student bedrooms to apartment-style suites.
 All of our residence halls include lounge and recreation spaces and many include conveniently located dining options.

 Here are a few examples of the variety we offer.

 Montclair State’s newest residence area, the Heights, includes eight suite-style residence halls centered around Sam’s Place, our largest buffet-style dining hall.

 Each of the four residence halls in the Heights includes its own multi-purpose room, several lounge spaces, designated quiet study spaces and a community kitchen.

 The Heights is also popular for being located right next to the Student Recreation Center, a 77,000-square-foot facility dedicated to promoting health, wellness, fitness and community service.
 The Student Recreation Center houses a two-court gymnasium, two racquetball courts, 25 yard/six-lane indoor heated pool, elevated indoor track, locker rooms with showers and over 11,000 square feet of space dedicated to assorted exercise equipment.

 Hawk Crossings offers a small, quiet community for up to 350 students located just across the street from campus on Clove Road.
 Frequent shuttle service is provided for easy access to the main campus facilities, but Hawk Crossings’ immediate access to the on-campus Montclair State University train station is ideal for juniors and seniors commuting to internships in New York City.